aybehrouz/argennon/md/avm.md

 safely validated in parallel by validators.

 A transaction can change the AVM state by modifying either the code area or the AVM heap.
-In Algorand, all transactions declare the list of memory blocks they want to read or write.
+In Algorand, all transactions declare the list of memory locations they want to read or write.
 This will enable us to determine the independent sets of transactions which can be validated in parallel.
 To do so, we define the *memory dependency graph* as follows:

 -   *G* is an undirected graph.

 -   Every vertex in *G* corresponds to a transaction.

--   Vertices *u* and *v* are adjacent in *G* if and only if *u* has a memory block *B* in its writing list and *v* has *B* in either its writing list or reading list.
+-   Vertices *u* and *v* are adjacent in *G* if and only if *u* has a memory location *L* in its writing list and *v* has *L* in either its writing list or reading list.

 If we consider a proper vertex coloring of *G*, every color class will give us an independent set of transactions which can be validated concurrently.
 To achieve the highest parallelization, we need to color *G* with minimum number of